Introduction

 The Declaration of Helsinki is a statement of ethical principles developed by the World Medical Association to provide guidance to physicians and other participants in medical research involving human subjects.
 The Declaration includes principles on safeguarding research subjects, informed consent, minimising risk and adhering to an approved research plan/protocol.

-GCP Inspections are carried out by the Inspectorate and Enforcement Directorate of the Medicines Authority in order to assess the compliance of the clinical trial with the International Conference on Harmonisation (ICH) guideline for Good Clinical Practice (ICH Topic E6(R1)), Directive 2001/20/EC (as amended), Medicines Act (Cap.
-458) and its subsidiary legislation LN 490 of 2004 and LN 119 of 2006.
+GCP Inspections are carried out by the Inspectorate and Enforcement Directorate of the Medicines Authority in order to assess the compliance of the clinical trial with the International Conference on Harmonisation (ICH) guideline for Good Clinical Practice (ICH Topic E6), Commission Implementing Regulation (EU) 2017/556, EU Regulation 536/2014, Directive 2005/28/EC, Medicines Act (Chap.
+458) and its subsidiary legislation SL 458.43 (Clinical Trials Regulations) and SL 458.47 (Good Clinical Practice and Requirements for Manufacturing or Import Authorisation of Investigational Medicinal Products (Human Use) Regulations). ).

-Clinical trials carried out in Malta are selected on a risk assessment trigger basis taking into account documented triggers such as the phase of the study, whether the study is double blind or not, presence of children in the trial, the number of patients participating in the trial, trials with great relevance to public health, whether products to be used in the trial are special products such as vaccines or products with a narrow therapeutic range, any complaints received pertaining to the study in question, the competence of the principal investigator i.e. whether study being carried out concerns his/her field of competence and whether the study is ongoing or not.
-Trials scoring the highest points based on the above criteria would thus be chosen to be inspected.
+Clinical trials carried out in Malta are selected for inspections priority on a risk assessment trigger basis taking into account documented triggers such as the phase of the study, whether the study is double blind or not, presence of children in the trial, the number of patients participating in the trial, trials with great relevance to public health, whether products to be used in the trial are special products such as vaccines or products with a narrow therapeutic range, any complaints received pertaining to the study in question, the competence of the principal investigator in the field of trial study, and whether the study is ongoing or not.
+Trials scoring the highest points based on the above criteria would thus be chosen on priority to be inspected.

-GCP Inspections may be carried out at sponsor sites, investigator sites, CRO sites, clinical laboratory sites as well as at a non-commercial organization such as a university.
+GCP Inspections may be carried out at sponsor sites, investigator sites, CRO sites, clinical laboratory sites as well as at a non-commercial organizations such as a university.

 EU Legislation